Stock vs. Broth

 If you see "bone broth" at the store and the ingredient list starts with bones and water, you're getting stock.
 That's a good thing.

-Is stock or broth healthier?
+Is stock or broth healthier for you?

 Nutritionally, they're close.
 Both are low in calories (roughly 10–40 kcal per cup depending on fat content).
 Stock has more protein from dissolved collagen, typically 6–10 g per cup versus 1–3 g for broth.
 Stock also contains more minerals pulled from the bones during its longer cooking time, though the amounts are modest.